 odfellow, a carpenter who cut up the gates stated “I have examined the gates which gave way.
 I cut them up to get off the iron.
 They are the soundest I ever cut up.
 They were perfectly sound, and I cannot account for their giving away.”

 Significant changes didn’t have to be made as a result of the accident, since the problem of poor construction had already been addressed in the mid-1860s.
 Superintending Engineer J.D.
 Slater re-designed the lock gates in 1864 and by 1866 had fully implemented a policy that all gates would be built by Rideau Canal staff, ensuring quality control on the construction of the gates.
 More vigilant lock inspections were implemented, to prevent any similar problem happening at another lock.

 The gates are still made by Rideau Canal staff, at the gate shop in Smiths Falls.
 The design has been changed a few times.
 The centre bearing wheel was done away with in the early-mid 20th century.
 Today, in addition to all the regular bracing, a diagonal tensioning rod (the gate bridle) is used from the anchor collar to the mitre post to make sure the gate stays square and doesn’t sag (a somewhat controversial modification since it adds more strain on the quoin pier).
-The gates are tested on a regular basis using ultrasound to detect internal rot long before that damage becomes visible.
+The gates are tested on a regular basis using resistance drilling to detect internal rot long before that damage becomes visible.
 In addition, all the gates are dated, so that it is obvious to everyone how long the gates have been in place at a particular lock.